Samburu National Reserve is one of the most important reserves in Kenya.

 Focusing on the river banks and a few kilometres of dry bush on either side, the 104km² Samburu National Reserve is one of a pair of much loved reserves in northern Kenya, the other half being the 131km² Buffalo Springs National Reserve, on the south side of the river.
 Downstream, on the right bank and across the highway, lies the less well-known, 239km² Shaba National Reserve, with its gaunt scenery.
 A 24-hour entrance ticket to any one of the reserves entitles you to visit the others during the same period.

 The Ewaso Nyiro and its tributaries flow north through Laikipia from the Aberdare range and Mount Kenya in the central highlands, and the main river then elbows east through a series of ravines, before tumbling out onto the sandy plains of the Samburu ecosystem and then meandering into the semi-desert beyond where it finishes in a vast seasonal marsh, the Lorian swamp.
 Although the river is almost perennial, it sometimes dries up in January or February.
 It’s equally prone to flood, however, and in March 2010 and again in November 2011 it burst its banks with dramatic consequences, inundating safari camps and sweeping away the main bridge linking Samburu and Buffalo Springs reserves.
-The bridge, near the reserve headquarters, is still down as of April 2013.
+The bridge, near the reserve headquarters, remained broken until February 2015, when it finally re-opened.

 Safaris in Samburu National ReserveUnlike some of the parks in southern Kenya where you can never be sure you’re in the best area, each of the reserves in the Samburu-Buffalo Springs-Shaba complex is small enough to explore quite thoroughly in a day or two.
 In practice, most visitors come to Samburu National Reserve itself, on the north bank of the river, where the majority of the region’s relatively few safari camps and lodges are located.
-Although the Ewaso Nyiro bridge inside the reserve is still down, it’s possible to visit the Buffalo Springs side of the ecosystem within the duration of a single game drive by driving out of the Samburu Reserve, via Archer’s Post and back into Buffalo Springs – although frankly the wildlife attractions on the north bank are such that few visitors make the effort.
+It is also possible once again to visit the Buffalo Springs side of the ecosystem within the duration of a single game drive by using the reopened bridge across the river near the reserve headquarters.

 Game drives often follow the winding, sandy tracks close to the meandering river, where almost anything – from a pride of lions to a herd of elephants or a flight of graceful, leaping impala – can appear at any moment.